The world's most destructive forest fires

 Nova Scotia wildfires, Canada, 2023

 The firestorm was so severe that air-quality warnings were issued as far south as Virginia and Maryland in the United States.
-This image, taken on 31 May 2023, shows one of eight planes dispatched from neighbouring province New Brunswick dropping a mix of water and fire retardant on the Barrington Lake inferno in Shelburne County – one of the out-of-control blazes, which torched an area more than five times the size of Nova Scotia’s worst forest fire in 2022.
+This image, taken on 31 May 2023, shows one of eight planes dispatched from neighbouring province New Brunswick dropping a mix of water and fire retardant on the Barrington Lake inferno in Shelburne County – one of the out-of-control blazes, which torched an area more than five times the size of Nova Scotia’s worst forest fire from 2022.

 Milos Bicanski/Stringer/Getty Images

-Greece wildfires, 2023
+Greece wildfires, Greece, 2023

-More than 19,000 people fled the Greek island of Rhodes in July 2023, in fear of their lives, as firefighters struggled to contain some 82 wildfires burning across the country.
-Sixty-four of the fires started on Sunday 23 July, the hottest day in the country so far, with temperatures reaching a suffocating 46.4°C (115.5°F) in the southern seaside town of Gytheio.
-The trail of destruction and devastation across Rhodes forced residents to head north and vacationers to fly home – many of whom couldn't get repatriation flights for days.
-The Ministry of Climate Change and Civil Protection said it was “the largest evacuation from a wildfire in the country.”
+The trail of destruction and devastation forced residents to head north and vacationers to fly home, although many of them couldn't board repatriation flights for days.
+The Ministry of Climate Change and Civil Protection said it was “the largest evacuation from a wildfire in the country".
 Hot, windy, dry conditions, combined with exceptionally high temperatures brought on by European heatwave Cerberus, caused the fires to spread to the islands of Corfu and Evia.

 PATRICK T. FALLON/AFP via Getty Images

-Maui wildfires, 2023
+Maui wildfires, Hawaii, USA, 2023

 DESIREE MARTIN/AFP via Getty Images

-Tenerife wildfires, 2023
+Tenerife wildfires, Spain, 2023